 The Ninth and Seventh Circuit decisions adverse to FedEx eventually forced that company to settle dozens of IC misclassification lawsuits around the country for $466 million.
 If Jani-King had learned from the FedEx cases and drafted its franchise agreement and policies with a close eye on IC law, it may have succeeded in preventing conditional class certification in this lawsuit under Pennsylvania law.
-Many businesses that seek to reduce direction and control, yet wish to maintain a valid franchise or IC model, have resorted to the use of IC Diagnostics™, a proprietary process that examines whether a group of workers would pass the applicable tests for IC status under governing state and federal laws.
+Many businesses that seek to reduce direction and control, yet wish to maintain a valid franchise or IC model, have resorted to the use of a porcess such as IC Diagnostics™, a process that examines whether a group of workers would pass the applicable tests for IC status under governing state and federal laws.
 IC Diagnostics™ then offers a number of practical, alternative solutions to enhance compliance with those laws.
 For existing businesses, those alternatives include restructuring, reclassification or redistribution, as more fully described in my White Paper.

 There is nothing in the majority or dissenting opinions that says that a franchisor cannot seek to protect its intellectual property and goodwill.
 The challenge is to do so consistent with state IC and employment laws.

-One way for franchisors to do so without undue exposure to misclassification liability is through the use of IC Diagnostics™.
+One way for franchisors to do so without undue exposure to misclassification liability is through the use of a process such as IC Diagnostics™.
 That process affords franchisors a way to genuinely restructure, re-document and re-implement franchise relationships in a manner that enhances IC compliance, consistent with franchisors’ rights under franchise law.
 Those relationships need to be documented in a state-of-the-art and bona fide manner that complies with the law yet maintains the essential components of the company’s franchise model.
 By doing so, companies can maximize the likelihood that they will be able to avoid the types of IC misclassification exposure that Jani-King is now facing simply because its franchise agreement and policy documents did not seek to protect its legitimate franchise interests in a manner consistent with IC law.

 Written by Richard Reibstein.